Nokia C series (Cricket Wireless): Software

 The Nokia C5 Endi was originally released with Android 10.

 Hardware

-The Nokia C5 Endi runs on a MediaTek Helio P22 system-on-chip paired with 3 GB of RAM.
+The Nokia C5 Endi runs on a MediaTek Helio P22 System-on-Chip paired with 3 GB of RAM.
 It is 8.9 mm thick.
-The device has a 6.517 inch IPS display.
+The device has a 6.52-inch HD+ IPS LCD display.
 It has a "waterdrop notch" and a chin at the bottom with the Nokia logo.